Skip to main content

 In the below example, let's see how an Orchestrator LLM helps users achieve their primary goal (apply for a credit card) and how it handles context switching and triggers relevant flows.

-Here's the conversation between bot and user, along with how Orchestrator LLM handles each conversation:
+Here's the conversation between AI-agent and user, along with how Orchestrator LLM handles each conversation:

 Orchestrator LLM understands the user's inquiry.